-On November 1, 2001, I announced the two-phase restructuring scheme for the public debt.
-Unfortunate, the political leaders who wanted to "change the economic model" and the economists and entrepreneurs who favored a devaluation allied to work against the orderly restructuring.
-Some of the major media groups subscribed to the ideas of this virtual "tactical alliance", since they thought that abandoning convertibility through devaluation would be a way of reducing their excessive indebtedness.
+On November 1st, 2001, I announced the two-phase restructuring scheme for the public debt.
+Since that moment an unfortunate tactical coincidence originated by the political leaders who wanted to "change the economic model" and the economists and entrepreneurs who favored a devaluation.
+Some of the major media groups subscribed to the ideas of this virtual "tactical alliance", since they thought that abandoning "the convertibility model" through devaluation would be a way of reducing their excessive indebtedness.
 Such strategic coalition tried to gather support from both public and private debtors.
 After all, they would all end in simultaneous and generalized default, which would lead to a substantial reduction in the real value of debts.

-However, the national leaders, economists and entrepreneurs who supported the tactical alliance failed to see that creditors were not just "foreign financial investors" but also actually millions of savers who had trusted in the Argentine financial system and millions of workers who contribute to the pension system for their future retirement.
-Measures such as the compulsorily rescheduling of deposits, the pesofication of contracts originally written in US dollars and the devaluation of the peso would drastically affect property rights.
-They would therefore discourage investment and the purchase of durable goods; furthermore they would create a sense of legal uncertainty, that would lead to a virtual paralysis of the financial system and consequently to the saving and investment mechanism.
+However, the national leaders, economists and entrepreneurs who supported the tactical alliance failed to see that creditors were not just "foreign financial investors" but actually millions of savers who had trusted in the Argentine financial system and millions of workers who contribute to the pension system for their future retirement.
+Measures such as compulsorily rescheduling of all deposits, the pesification of contracts originally written in US dollars, the devaluation and subsequent floatation of the peso, would drastically affect property rights and discourage practically all investments and the purchase of durable goods; furthermore they would create a sense of legal uncertainty, that would lead to a virtual paralysis of the financial system and consequently to the saving and investment mechanism.